jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 });
 ```

-These scenes are quite similar to each other: each one displays some text, including the player's final score, and prompts the player to press any key. `onKeyPress(start)` and `onMousePress(start)` will call the `start` function if any keyboard key or mouse button is press, or if the screen is tapped on a touch device.
+These scenes are quite similar to each other: each one displays some text, including the player's final score, and prompts the player to press any key.
+Both `onKeyPress(start)` and `onMousePress(start)` will call the `start` function if any keyboard key or mouse button is pressed, or if the screen is tapped on a touch device.

 Run your repl now.
 You should now be able to play through both levels of our block-breaking game (or lose and reach the game over screen).